- Instructions for Form 1120-IC-DISC - Introductory Material

 Dividends received from a RIC on debt-financed stock.
 The amount of dividends eligible for the dividends-received deduction is limited by section 854(b).
 The corporation should receive a notice from the RIC specifying the amount of dividends that qualify for the deduction.

-Dividends received on debt-financed stock acquired after July 18, 1984, are not entitled to the full 70% or 80% dividends-received deduction.
-The 70% or 80% deduction is reduced by a percentage that is related to the amount of debt incurred to acquire the stock.
+Dividends received on certain debt-financed stock acquired after July 18, 1984, are not entitled to the full 50% or 65% dividends-received deduction.
+The 50% or 65% deduction is reduced by a percentage that is related to the amount of debt incurred to acquire the stock.
 See section 246A.
 Also see section 245(a) before making this computation for an additional limitation that applies to dividends received from foreign corporations.
 Attach a statement to Form 1120-IC-DISC showing how the amount on line 3, column (c), was figured.

 Enter dividends received on the preferred stock of a less-than-20%-owned public utility that is subject to income tax and is allowed the deduction provided in section 247 for dividends paid.

 Enter dividends received on preferred stock of a 20%-or-more-owned public utility that is subject to income tax and is allowed the deduction under section 247 for dividends paid.

 Qualify for the 50% deduction under section 245(a).
 To qualify for the 50% deduction, the corporation must own at least 10% of the stock of the foreign corporation by vote and value.

 Enter the U.S.-source portion of dividends that are received from 20%-or-more-owned foreign corporations and that qualify for the 65% deduction under section 245(a).

 Enter dividends received from wholly owned foreign subsidiaries that are eligible for the 100% deduction under section 245(b).

 In general, the deduction under section 245(b) applies to dividends paid out of the earnings and profits of a foreign corporation for a tax year during which: